-Mono vs. Poly Diamonds and Emulsions Explained.
+Mono VS Poly Diamond Emulsions Explained.

-Here are some answers to common queries about the differences between Mono-crystalline and Poly-crystalline synthetic diamonds and emulsions containing these two abrasives.
+Here are some answers to common queries about the differences between Mono-crystalline and Poly-crystalline synthetic diamonds and emulsions containing these two different abrasives.

 Specifically surrounding the context of stropping.